 Have you considered using animated graphics?
 2D and 3D illustrations show concepts beautifully and educationally.
 They help people gain instant insight into almost any topic.

 For example, show an illustrated view of your production process that teaches your employees how your products are manufactured.
 Do things that can’t be done in real life, like freeze-frame or high speed.
+These innovative editing strategies can take your corporate training videos to the next level.

 Graphics offer eye-catching movement and vibrant color, etching an unforgettable picture in the minds of your employees.
 Psychologists have found that graphics help people remember things effortlessly, without even realizing that they’re learning.
+This tip alone can help you create effective training videos.

 Use Detailed Views

-For example, at the Tesla vehicle manufacturing facility in Fremont, California, new employees go through a rigorous training process that includes viewing Teslas on the assembly line, doing hands-on work, and watching videos that methodically reiterate what they’ve just seen.
+For example, at the Tesla vehicle manufacturing facility in Fremont, California, new employees go through a rigoroustraining process that includes viewing Teslas on the assembly line, doing hands-on work, and watching videos that methodically reiterate what they’ve just seen.

 How could your company use detailed views in training videos?
 Could you explore the inner workings of your products?
 Could you demonstrate how customers are supposed to assemble your products, so your salespeople can better understand the experience?
 The possibilities are almost endless.